 FIT® fitness facility with state-of-the-art exercise equipment

-Access to all W Aspen amenities, including the rooftop pool deck and bar area with pool and spa, fitness facility, fire pits, food service, lounge seating, and cabanas
+Access to all W Aspen amenities, including the rooftop WET Deck and bar area with heated pool and spa, fitness facility, fire pits, food service, lounge seating, and cabanas

 Private Residence Owners-only fourth floor roof deck with private spa, lounge seating, BBQ grill, outdoor kitchen, and fire pit